amit-bhandari/amit-bhandari.github.io/content/posts/flutter-plugins-startup-latency.md

 ## Benchmarking

-You can run flutter app using command `flutter run --trace-startup --release` to get startup time.
-I ran this command on real android device (Pixel 4a) to compare latency for 10 times each for every `n` and following are the results.
+You can run the Flutter app using the command `flutter run --trace-startup --release` to measure startup time.
+I ran this command 10 times for each plugin count (n) on a real Android device (Pixel 4a).
+The following are the average results, showing the increase compared to the baseline of 1 plugin:

 - `1` plugin: `167.7ms`
 - `50` plugins: `185.2ms` `+10.44%`
 - `500` plugins: `361.8ms` `+95.36%`
 - `1000` plugins: `655.3ms` `+81.12%`

+> Note: The percentage increases shown here are relative to the 1-plugin baseline for clarity.
+Your original percentages showed the increase from the previous step.

-As seen from the data above, more number of plugins directly leads to higher startup latency.
-Practically, if you have 10s of plugins, changes in startup latency should be insignificant enough to be ignored, but as codebase grows and number of plugins grows, one should always think about benchmarking startup latency if its a critical health metric for your application.
+As the data shows, a larger number of plugins directly correlates with higher startup latency.
+Practically, if you have tens of plugins, the change in startup latency is likely insignificant.
+However, as the codebase and the number of plugins grow, it's important to benchmark startup latency if it's a critical metric for your application.

 ## Impact on memory

-Every plugin creates a binary message channel to pass messages to and from dart and kotlin along with bunch of auto generated classes which contributes to both heap as well as code memory usage.
-Although I haven't benchmarked this, I am sure this will have impact on memory usage as well.
-Feel free to benchmark this if you are looking to see impact of plugins on memory usage.
+Every plugin creates a binary message channel for communication between Dart and Kotlin, along with a bunch of auto-generated classes, which contribute to both heap and code memory usage.
+Although I haven't benchmarked memory usage, I suspect it is also impacted.
+Feel free to conduct your own benchmarks if you need to assess the impact of plugins on memory.

 ## Mitigation

-There are couple of ways one can mitigate this impact.
+There are a couple of ways to mitigate this impact:

-1. Lazy registration of plugins
-   - Instead of registering all plugins on app launch, one can explore possibility to register plugins on the fly when needed to avoid impact on startup latency.
-I haven't yet tried this approach (not sure if flutter even allows this) yet.
-I am going to try it out and share if something interesting comes up.
+1. Lazy registration of plugins: Instead of registering all plugins at app launch, explore the possibility of registering plugins dynamically, only when they are needed.
+This could reduce the impact on startup latency.
-2. Common plugin
+   I haven't tried this approach yet (and I'm unsure if Flutter fully supports dynamic registration).
+I plan to investigate this and will share any interesting findings.
-   - Instead of creating plugin for every small use case, one can think of creating a utility plugin by combining all small plugins together.
-Obvious downside to this would be a bulky plugin with no respect for single responsibiltiy principal of software engineering at all.
+2. Common plugin: Instead of creating separate plugins for every small use case, consider creating a single 'utility' plugin that combines the functionality of several smaller ones.
+   The obvious downside is creating a potentially bulky plugin that violates the Single Responsibility Principle (SRP) of software engineering.

 ## Conclusion

-Always benchmark if your app has lots of plugins before taking call whether this optimisation is needed in the first place or not.
-After all, premature optimization is the root of all evil!
+If your app uses many plugins, always benchmark its startup performance before deciding whether this kind of optimization is necessary.
+After all, **premature optimization** is the root of all evil!